51 Stalling & Spinning

 Learning Objectives

-• Know how to calculate the stall airspeed of an airplane under different conditions of weight and density altitude and for different maximum lift coefficients.
+- Know how to calculate an airplane’s stall airspeed under different weight and density altitude conditions and for different maximum lift coefficients.

 Stalling Airspeeds & Angles of Attack